 - Over-reporting or under-reporting goes undetected

-This creates illusory visibility.
+This creates false remote team attendance visibility.
+Manual logs showed around 30% over-reporting compared to automated logs.
 Modern Employee Time Tracking Software provides:

 - Activity-based logging